NCAR/dart-developers-guide/source/dart-flow.rst

 where `new-feature` is the name of your feature branch.

 .. warning::
-  Don't name your branch after yourself, e.g `barbara-liskov-branch`.
-Pick a name that represents what you are working on, e.g. `clu-version-of-dart`.
+  Try not to name your branch after yourself, e.g `barbara-liskov`.
+Pick a name that represents what you are working on, e.g. `oop-version-of-filter`.

 To push your branch up to the main DART repo: